-Mr Pitt QC is the former President of the Bar Association of Tasmania and Medico-Legal Society of Tasmania.
+Mr Pitt KC is a former President of the Bar Association of Tasmania and Medico-Legal Society of Tasmania.
 He actively supported the legal profession in Tasmania as a former Council Member of the Law Society of Tasmania and Bar Association of Tasmania.

 Mr Jones completed a Bachelor of Laws degree at the University of Tasmania in 1977 and was admitted as a practitioner of the Supreme Court of Tasmania in 1980.

 He is an active member of the legal profession and the community.
 His current and previous activities are as follows:

 - Member of the Board of Legal Education (2004-2008)

 - Council member of the Law Society of Tasmania (2006-2013)

 - President of the Law Society of Tasmania (2009-2010)

 - Board member of the Centre of Legal Studies (2008-current)